 Note: If you make a style change, then undo it, you won’t see a Save option at the top of the panel.
 The Save option only appears if you change a tweak and keep it.

-Once you’ve made all changes and like what you see, click Save.
+After you’ve made all changes and like what you see, click Save in the top left corner.
 The changes will appear on your live site.

 Note: This change isn't reversible.
 While you can revert to the template's default styles, you can't restore previous style changes.

 To start over, you can reset your site's style to the template's defaults.
 This reverts your site to the original fonts, colors, and padding on the template.

 - Scroll to the bottom of Site Styles and click Reset Styles to Defaults.

 - Review the confirmation message, and click Reset.